WebSocket Advantages, Disadvantages, and Some Practical Advice

 Advantages and Disadvantages of Using WebSocket

-WebSocket is a convenient technology for transmitting dynamically updated data.
+Knowing how to implement WebSocket in React allows developers to use WebSocket as a convenient technology for transmitting dynamically updated data.
 Its implementation allows developers to reduce the network and server hardware load and accelerate the website's work.
 Now, lets discuss WebSocket advantages and disadvantages in detail.

 Advantages of WebSocket